mardridi/Monte-Carlo-Search/README.md

 ###  🎯 Project goals and objectives

-In this project we will try to let an AI agent learn to play Connect 4 using Monte Carlo Search algorithms and evaluate its performance.
+In this project we will try to let an AI agent learn to play Connect 4 using Monte Carlo Search algorithms and evaluate its performance with a random agent.

 ## ⚡️ Connect four
 Connect Four is a classic game that has been around for over a century.
 However, it wasn't until 1974 that the game was officially licensed by Milton Bradley.